 While the barbed connector fittings are capable of 125 Psi water pressure, they are not very strong structurally, and excessive force when pushing the tube onto the barbs can easily break them.
 They are not expensive, and we will gladly ship some more off to you in an envelope, but to push the tube onto the barb correctly there are two ways.

-9 times out of 10 if someone complains about the tube coming off the barbed fittings under pressure, it is either because the tube has been overheated (in a flame) before being pushed over the barb, or because the tube has not been pushed all the way over the barb.
+9 times out of 10 if someone complains about the tube coming off the barbed fittings under pressure, it is either because the tube has been overheated (such as in a flame) before being pushed over the barb, or because the tube has not been pushed all the way over the barb.

 There is also a Pincher Tool you can make yourself.
 This will allow you to push the tube over without any heat.
 Check out Q18 for details.